🔼The name Abel-beth-maacah: Summary

 And the third part of the name Abel-beth-maacah comes from the verb מעך (ma'ak), meaning to squeeze or press:

 For a meaning of the name Abel-beth-maacah, NOBSE Study Bible Name List proposes Meadow Of The House Of Oppression and Jones' Dictionary of Old Testament Proper Names reads Mourning Of The House Of Oppression.
 BDB Theological Dictionary translates the other Abel-names but not this one, and only states that it is the same as Abel-mayim (which is not sure at all).
-And if we were to believe HAW Theological Wordbook of the Old Testament, the name Abel-beth-maacah means something like Brook Of The House Of Oppression/Squeezing.
+And if we were to believe HAW Theological Wordbook of the Old Testament, the name Abel-beth-maacah means something like Stream Of The House Of Oppression/Squeezing.